Expat Filings

 What is the QEF election and when should I make it?

-The QEF election (Form 8621 Part II, Election A) allows annual inclusion of the PFIC’s ordinary earnings and net capital gain at the appropriate rates, preserving capital gain character.
-It is most effective when made in the first year of ownership, producing a pedigreed QEF with clean treatment from inception.
-Making the election in a later year requires a purge election (deemed sale or deemed dividend) to clear the prior tainted period, which is itself a taxable event.
+Yes, the QEF election (Qualified Electing Fund election, Form 8621 Part II, Election A) is generally available and allows the shareholder to include their pro rata share of the PFIC's ordinary earnings and net capital gain annually, preserving capital gain character.
+It is most advantageous when made in the first year of ownership (producing a pedigreed QEF).
+A QEF election made after the first year of ownership requires a purge election to clear the prior tainted holding period, which is a taxable event.

 What is the mark-to-market election for PFIC stock?

-The mark-to-market election (Section 1296 election) requires recognizing ordinary income or loss each year based on the year-end change in fair market value.
-It is available only for PFIC stock that is marketable (listed on a qualified foreign securities exchange).
-The first-year trap applies when switching from the default regime: Section 1291 treatment applies to accumulated appreciation as of the election date, often a large immediate taxable event.
+The mark-to-market election (Section 1296 election) requires the shareholder to recognize ordinary income or loss each year based on the change in fair market value.
+It is available only for marketable PFIC stock listed on a recognized securities exchange.
+Gain is ordinary income; losses are ordinary deductions capped at prior cumulative net gains included under the election.
+Making the MTM election after years under the default regime triggers Section 1291 treatment on the accumulated appreciation, which is a large taxable event.

 Does my assurance-vie policy create PFIC exposure?

 Yes, likely.
-The investment sub-funds within an assurance-vie are typically French mutual funds that qualify as PFICs.
-The assurance-vie wrapper itself is reportable on FBAR and Form 8938.
-Each underlying sub-fund may require a separate Form 8621 annual filing.
-This layered reporting obligation makes assurance-vie one of the most complex compliance situations for US citizens in France.
+The investment sub-funds within an assurance-vie contract are typically organized as French mutual funds (FCP or SICAV), which are PFICs.
+The assurance-vie wrapper itself is reported on FBAR and Form 8938, while the underlying sub-funds may each require separate Form 8621 annual filings.
+The intersection of FBAR, Form 8938, and PFIC reporting makes assurance-vie one of the most complex compliance situations for US citizens in France.

 Do PFIC holdings count toward the Form 8938 threshold?

 Yes.
-PFIC interests are specified foreign financial assets under IRC §6038D, and their full value counts toward the Form 8938 filing threshold.
-If Form 8621 is filed for the PFIC, the asset may be exempt from detailed disclosure in Form 8938 Part IV, but its value must still be included in the threshold calculation ($200,000 at year-end or $300,000 at any time for single filers abroad).
+PFIC interests are specified foreign financial assets and their full value counts toward the Form 8938 filing threshold.
+If Form 8621 is filed for a PFIC, the asset may be exempt from detailed disclosure in Form 8938 Part IV, but its value must still be included when calculating whether the threshold ($200,000 at year-end or $300,000 at any time for single filers abroad) is met.

 When to consult a specialist